-While the cause of migraines remains a mystery (more on that later), researchers have discovered a number of different migraine triggers that set off individual episodes.
+Migraine remains a mystery (more on that later) but researchers have discovered a number of different migraine triggers that set off individual episodes.
 Check out our list of the most common migraine triggers to see if you are dealing with any of these.
 At the end of the article, we will discuss some research that may point to a potential underlying factor regarding migraines, and it has helped some patients to find natural relief.

 The 10 Biggest Migraine Triggers